RobTheOceanographer/pyduct/README.md

 > A framework for building and running simple data engineering pipelines in Python.

+In Data Science or Data Engineering you constantly hear term “data pipeline”.
+But there are so many meanings to this term and people often are refering to very specific tools or packages depending on their own background/needs.
+There are pipelines for pretty much everything and in Python alone I can think of [Luigi](https://luigi.readthedocs.io/en/stable/), [Airflow](https://airflow.apache.org/), [scikit-learn pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), and [Pandas pipes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.pipe.html) just off the top of my head - [this article](https://towardsdatascience.com/data-pipelines-what-why-and-which-ones-1f674ba49946) does a good job of helping you understand what is out there.

+It can be quite confusing especially if you want a simple and agnostic pipeline that you can customize for your specific needs with no bells and whistles or lock-ins to libraries etc. That is where PyPipe comes in.
+It is for the simple data engineer who just wants to get stuff done in an ordered and repeatable way.

+PyPipe is a simple data pipeline that automates a chain of transformations performed on some data.

+PyPipe data pipelines are a great way of introducing automation, reproducibility, structure, and flow to your data engineering projects.

 ---

 PyPipe was made by [Robert Johnson](https://www.robtheoceanographer.com/) and [Alexander Kozlov](https://alexkozlov.com/) and [Mohammadreza Khanarmuei](https://www.linkedin.com/in/mohammadreza-khanarmuei-437a3163)

+---

 ## What is it?